muktarrejvi/cybersecurity-portfolio/SSCPCert/extraNote.md

 - Fewer breaches after implementation may suggest improved protection.
 - An increase or no change in breaches may indicate weaknesses in configuration, implementation, or complementary controls.
 - Should be evaluated alongside other security metrics for a comprehensive assessment.

+Implementing digital certificates (C) provides a secure and robust method for device authentication.
+Certificates can uniquely identify and verify authorized devices by cryptographically binding them to a specific identity.